Follow our free guide to form an LLC in Ohio:

 - Member-managed: All members participate in operating and making decisions for the LLC

 - Manager-managed: An appointed manager oversees the daily operations of the LLC and the members are not actively involved.

 Required Number of Members

-Ohio LLCs must have at least one member or manager listed in their incorporation documents.
+There must be at least one member or manager to form an LLC in Ohio.

 LLC members in Ohio may be of any age.

 There are no residency restrictions imposed on LLC members in Ohio.

 Step 3: Find a Statutory Agent in Ohio

 All Ohio LLCs must appoint a statutory agent.
 Your business cannot be official without this position.